YUANDALAO/yuandalao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm currently an Honoured Research Fellow at University College London (UCL).
-I obtained my doctorate degree under the supervision of Prof Ruth Mace, Dr. Mark Dyble, and Dr. Gul Deniz Salali  ([link](https://www.ucl.ac.uk/anthropology/research/evolutionary-anthropology/human-evolutionary-ecology)).
+I'm an evolutionary and environmental anthropologist specialising in human behavioural ecology and physical activity.
+My research examines how evolved social patterns—from kinship systems to gendered labour divisions—shape modern challenges of human populations.
+Combining computational modelling, cross-cultural analyses, and ethnographic fieldwork, I develop frameworks to align govermental policies with human biological imperatives.
+My work has been published in Current Biology, iScience, and Royal Society Open Science, etc., and recognised by European Research Council and the Chinese Government Award for Outstanding Self-Financed Students Abroad.

 # Education & Research Experience
-* **Ph.D.**, Evolutionary and Environmental Anthropology, UCL
+* **Ph.D.**, Evolutionary and Environmental Anthropology, UCL, 2020-2024
-* **RA**, Human Behavioural Ecology, Lanzhou University
+* **RA**, Human Behavioural Ecology, Lanzhou University, 2020-2021
-* **MS.c.**, Human Behavioural Ecology, Lanzhou University
+* **MS.c.**, Human Behavioural Ecology, Lanzhou University, 2017-2020
-* **BS.c.**, Biotechnology, Lanzhou University
+* **BS.c.**, Biotechnology, Lanzhou University, 2013-2017

 # Academic Visiting & Exchange
 * Toulouse School of Economics , 1 Capitole of Toulouse